chrisallenarmbruster/iot-manager/README.md

 IoT Manager extends the common PERN stack (PostgreSQL, Express, React/Redux, Node.js) to incorporate IoT technologies running embedded JavaScript.
 Here's an overview of what you'll find in this project:

-- **Node Express Server**: A back-end server that provides an API for the web interface (HTTP protocol) and IoT devices (DCP protocol built on DCP library).
+- **Node Express Server**: A back-end server that provides an API for the web interface (HTTP protocol) and IoT devices (DCP protocol built on DCP library; DCP = Device Control Protocol).
 - **IoT Gateway**: A central hub for IoT data that facilitates communication between devices and the web interface through the back-end server.
 - **Embedded JavaScript**: Custom-tailored runtime environment for JavaScript that runs on IoT devices.
-This communicates with the IoT gateway on the server using the DCP protocol.
+This communicates with the IoT gateway on the server using my DCP protocol.
 - **React/Redux SPA Interface**: A single-page application (SPA) built with React and Redux provides a user-friendly interface for humans to interact with the IoT data.
 It offers real-time data visualization and device management capabilities.
 - **Lightweight UDP & TCP Messaging**: Efficient communication protocol for IoT devices supporting both UDP and TCP transport layers.
 UDP allows for broadcasting messages to an entire subnet.
 - **Real-time Data Streaming**: WebSocket support for real-time data streaming to web browsers.